 Graphic novels

-Since 1999, most of her Spanish books have been published by Ediciones De Ponent, such as the erotic and lustful works 'Las Habitaciones Desmanteladas' (1999), 'Las Mil y una Noches' (2002, with Lo Duca), 'Amores Locos' (2005, with Antonio Altarriba) and 'El Brillo del Gato Negro' (2008, with Antonio Altarriba).
-For Amaníaco Ediciones, she experimented with a manga style for 'Susana' (2004), a story about a female journalist researching the secret world of sex in her city.
-A notable collaboration between Laura and Felipe Hernández Cava was 'Macandé' (Ikusager, 2000), a graphic novel about the extraordinary gypsy singer and street candy vendor Gabriel Díaz Fernández (1897-1947).
-The duo later collaborated on 'Sarà Servito' (2010), a story about the moral decay of Venice through the painter Marina, who becomes a courtesan at night.
+Since 1999, many of her Spanish books have been published by Ediciones De Ponent, such as the erotic and lustful works 'Las Habitaciones Desmanteladas' (1999), 'Las Mil y una Noches' (2002, with Lo Duca), 'Amores Locos' (2005, with Antonio Altarriba) and 'El Brillo del Gato Negro' (2008, with Antonio Altarriba).
+For Amaníaco Ediciones, she experimented with a manga art style for 'Susana' (2004), a story about a female journalist researching the secret world of sex in her city.
+A notable collaboration between Laura and Felipe Hernández Cava was 'Macandé' (Ikusager, 2000), a graphic novel based on the life of the extraordinary gypsy singer and street candy vendor Gabriel Díaz Fernández (1897-1947).
+The duo later collaborated on 'Sarà Servito' (2010), a story about the moral decay of Venice, told through the painter Marina, who becomes a courtesan at night.

 Graphic contributions